 NV is committed to providing a safe, fun and inclusive environment for all people including those with diverse sexuality and genders.
-NV have a zero tolerance of bullying, harassment or vilification and celebrates diversity of sex, gender identity, gender expression and gender sexual orientation.
+NV has zero tolerance for bullying, harassment or vilification and will not tolerate homophobia, biphobia, or transphobia in our sport.
+NV celebrates diversity of sex, gender identity, gender expression and gender sexual orientation.